 My wife and I were talking about a family we know that seems to live in a state of chaos continually.
-Don’t ask any one of them how they’re doing because that person will take the next hour of your life, giving you a blow-by-blow account of just what has happened to the family that day!
+Don’t ask any of them how they’re doing because that person will take the next hour of your life, giving you a blow-by-blow account of what happened to the family that day!
 That’s an hour of your life that you’ll never get back.

 The thing is, even while they’re telling you how bad things are, they seem to find comfort in their distress.
 It’s almost as if they are proud of their problems.
 If they would ever stop bemoaning their life, perhaps I or someone could tell them that chaos is contrary to the will of God.

 God took what was formless and void and created all that exists.
 He transformed chaos into order.
-He did this without the help of anyone, and even without the help of anything.
+He did this without the help of anyone and even without the help of anything.

 The only use God has for chaos is as a tool for judgment.
 We see this in Isaiah 34:11 (ESV), “Behold, the LORD will empty the earth and make it desolate, and he will twist its surface and scatter its inhabitants.“